AlmostReliable/almostreliable.github.io/wikis/lootjs/docs/api/loot-entries-transformer.md

 ## `replaceItem`

 Replaces all items that matches the filter with the given item.
 By replacing the item all loot conditions and item functions are kept.
-If you don't want this use [`modifyItem`](#) and create your own `LootEntry`.
+If you don't want this use [`modifyItemEntry`](#) and create your own `LootEntry`.

 -   Syntax:
     -   `.replaceItem(filter: ItemFilter, item: Item)`, _<sub>see [ItemFilter]</sub>_